-Contributed modules, themes, & layouts
+Security Releases for Contributed modules, themes, & layouts

-As with Backdrop CMS core issues, security-related issues for contributed projects should also be reported to email@example.com.
-The Backdrop Security Team will contact the module maintainers by Gitter.im, Github.com, or by email to work on resolving the security issue.
-The project maintainer may be temporarily invited into the private Backdrop security repository.
-Once a solution to the problem has been found, the security team will request the project maintainer schedule a release for the following Wednesday.
-The Backdrop Security Team will then create a security announcement for the security release.
+Security-related issues for contributed projects should also be reported to email@example.com.
+The Backdrop security team will contact the project maintainers via live chat or email to work on resolving the security issue.
+The project maintainer may be temporarily invited into the private Backdrop security repository to see the issue, and participate in the discussion.

 In the event that the maintainer of a Backdrop contributed project is not available to perform a review or update of a security release, the Backdrop Security Team is authorized to make the update to the Backdrop contributed project on the maintainer's behalf.

-Collaboration with the Drupal Security Team
+Drupal Security Team Collaboration